dokku/dokku/docs/application-deployment.md

 Dokku only supports deploying from its master branch, so if you'd like to deploy a different local branch use: ```git push dokku <local branch>:master```

 Right now Herokuish supports buildpacks for Node.js, Ruby, Python, [and more](https://github.com/gliderlabs/herokuish#buildpacks).
-It's not hard to add more, [go add more](https://github.com/progrium/buildstep#adding-buildpacks)!
 Please check the documentation for your particular build pack as you may need to include configuration files (such as a Procfile) in your project root.

 ## Deploying to server over SSH